Kansattica/Fluency/README.md

 This appears to turn on tail call optimization and generally make the code run a lot faster.

 ### Tutorial
-Coming soon, but you can look at the examples folder for now!
-I find it helps to turn on C#-style syntax highlighting. prime.fl probably has the most complete program and best example of Fluency.
+I have the beginnings of a tutorial at <https://kansattica.github.io/articles/intro.html>! prime.fl probably has the most complete program and best example of Fluency if you'd like to start that way.
-Documentation is available at <https://kansattica.github.io>.
+Code documentation is available at <https://kansattica.github.io>.

 ### Roadmap
 Fluency is currently in a working state, but I'd love to do more.